spdx/spdx-spec/chapters/5-snippet-information.md

 </Snippet>
 ```

-## 5.10 Snippet Name <a name="5.10"></a>
+## S.10 Snippet name field <a name="5.10"></a>

 **5.10.1** Purpose: Identify a specific snippet in a human convenient manner.

-**5.10.2** Intent: To aid in identifying a snippet under discussion that may be used in multiple locations, and for consistency with the ability to refer to any copyrightable SPDX Element by name.
+**5.10.2** Intent: To aid in identifying a snippet under discussion that might be used in multiple locations, and for consistency with the ability to refer to any copyrightable SPDX Element by name.

 **5.10.3** Cardinality: Optional, one.